Potential employers will weigh your digital identity – and so should you

 Why Your Digital Identity Matters to Your Job Search

-Could your social media digital presence keep you from landing a job?
+Could your online presence keep you from landing a job?

 Job hunting is a two-way street.
 While you’re researching potential employers and learning all you can about the hiring managers who’ll be interviewing you, they’re checking you out, too.

-And employers put stock in what they find — or don’t.
-More than 2 in 5 employers said they are less likely to interview job candidates if they’re unable to find information about the person online.
-And nearly half of hiring managers who screen candidates via social networks said they’ve found information that caused them not to hire a person, according to the CareerBuilder survey.
+Employers put stock in what they find — or don’t.
+More than 2 in 5 employers said they are less likely to interview job candidates if they’re unable to find information about the person online, nearly half of hiring managers who screen candidates via social networks said they’ve found information that caused them not to hire a person.

-So have you paid the proper attention to your online reputation?
+Have you paid proper attention to your online reputation?
 Simply put, if you’re looking for a job, you ignore the digital “you” at your peril.

-So to put your best foot forward online, here are five things you need to do.
+To put your best foot forward online, here are five things you need to do:

 Chances are it’s pretty complex.
-Some of it, you create — at a minimum you should have pages on LinkedIn and Facebook.
-Some of it is created by your friends when they post comments and photos you’re in.
-And some of it is created by total strangers — the staff at schools you attended, the DMV, former workplaces, the local newspaper, etc.
+Some of it, you create at a minimum you should have pages on LinkedIn and Facebook.
+Some of it is created by your friends when they post comments and photos you’re in, some of it is created by total strangers, staff at schools you attended, former workplaces, local newspaper, etc.

 Your first task is to know what’s out there.
-So do what employers do when they begin researching you online.
-Conduct a basic Google search of your name and its variations, such as with and without your middle name or initial.
+Do what employers do when they begin researching you online.
+Conduct a basic Google search of your name.

 Look over everything on your social media timelines and remove any unprofessional content that you wouldn’t want employers or recruiters to see.
 If you can’t delete it yourself, contact the site manager and request to have it removed.